Voulk/QE/src/pages/undermine/index.md

 - Bosses 5-6: Stix Bunkjunker and The One-Armed Bandit
 - Bosses 7-8: Mug'Zee and Gallywix

-Very rare items are back and drop at a higher item level than other gear.
+Very rare items are back and drop at a higher base item level than other gear.
 - Cloak (Move Speed) - Sprocketmonger Lockenstock
 - Two-Handed Weapon (Secondary Stat Effect/On-Use) - The One-Armed Bandit
 - One-Handed Weapon (Fire Damage Effect) - Mug'Zee